 21.3% of our respondents said their workplace environment is the most motivating factor at work.
 Getting a good impression of what it’s like to work somewhere can be difficult as a candidate, particularly if the entire recruitment process is remote.

 In the scientific industries, we’re seeing a much greater focus on having at least one interview in-person.
 This in-person interview is a key opportunity for candidates, just as much as it is clients, to understand what it’s really like to work in the company.
 If you’re offered a site tour, I recommend you take the chance and really immerse yourself in the environment while considering whether it’s somewhere you could see yourself working happily.

-Understanding next steps to develop your career, no matter where you are in your professional journey can be challenging particularly if you’ve taken a break from industry, or are moving across to an alternative sector.
-Recruiters understand where people should, and can be in a year’s time, and can help candidates understand where they’re at in their career and what their next steps could be.
+Understanding the next steps to develop your career, no matter where you are in your professional journey, can be challenging, particularly if you’ve taken a break from the industry or are moving to an alternative sector.
+Recruiters understand where people should and can be in a year’s time, and can help candidates understand where they’re at in their career and what their next steps could be.